How to choose the best savings account

 The best savings account for you will come down to your personal financial situation and savings goals.
 Our graphic below can help you make the right choice.

 How do I calculate my savings growth?

 Our savings calculator will show you how much you’ll need to put by every month and how long it will take you to reach your goal – whether that’s to save enough for a new car, house deposit or wedding, for example.

 You can find out more about how interest rates work with our guide to how your returns are calculated.

-Compare savings accounts
+Compare savings accounts with MoneySuperMarket

-Finding a savings account that is right for you is easy with MoneySuperMarket.
 There’s a lot of information to consider, but once you’ve decided which features are most important to you, you can sort the type of account by easy access, fixed rate or ISA, and then compare the interest rates, notice period and minimum and maximum deposit before you make your decision.